Is American English Going To Take Over British English Completely? - Slashdot

 I've never heard anyone in the UK say sidewalk.
 But really these things are pretty common for us in the UK, along with US cars getting really bad MPG ratings because a US gallon is smaller than ours.
 We also import quite a lot of French wor

-Maybe, but that's how language goes (Score:1)
+Maybe, but that's how language goes (Score:2, Insightful)

 The future of English will probably be more different from current forms than American and British English are from each other today.
 Language change is as inevitable as the tide.